nki-radiology/BrainMets/README.md

 # BrainMets
-Code and walkthrough related to the publication in XX: [link]
+Code and walkthrough related to the publication in Radiology